You are here

 Where to start?

 For more information about the types of study away programs, click here.
-In addition to the GEO policies and procedures, engineering students are also held to the additional Pratt School of Engineering Study Away Policies and the Pratt School of Engineering Study Away Agreement that includes steps to be taken before, during, and upon return from study away.
+In addition to the GEO policies and procedures, engineering students are also held to the additional Pratt School of Engineering Study Away Policies and the Pratt School of Engineering Study Away Contract that includes steps to be taken before, during, and upon return from study away.
+The minimum GPA requirement for students in the Pratt School of Engineering is 3.0.

-To prepare yourself for study away, it is important to begin the planning process (even if you are just exploring the possibilities) as early as your spring semster in your first year.
-There are multiple layers of advising available to you that include:
+To prepare yourself for study away, it is important to begin the planning process (even if you are just exploring the possibilities) as early as your spring semester in your first year.
+There are multiple steps and multiple layers of advising available to you that include:

-- Meet with your Academic Dean: This is a required step outlined in the Pratt School of Engineering Study Away Policies and the Pratt School of Engineering Study Away Agreement.
+STEP THREE: Meet with your Academic Dean: This is a required step outlined in the Pratt School of Engineering Study Away Policies and the Pratt School of Engineering Study Away Contract.
 Your Academic Dean will discuss your academic goals with you, and assist you in developing an academic plan that includes appropriate course work for study away.

 For students who are unable to plan for a semester away, there is also Summer Study Away that is a great opportunity for all students to be able to study away.